The rates of growth in an acylindrically hyperbolic group: Examples

 \begin{thm}[Well-orderedness for relatively hyperbolic groups] Let $G$ be a group that is hyperbolic relative to a collection of subgroups $\{P_1, \cdots, P_n\}$.
 Suppose $G$ is not virtually cyclic, and not equal to $P_i$ for any $i$.
-Suppose each $P_i$ is f.g. and equationally Noetherian.
+Suppose each $P_i$ is finitely generated and equationally Noetherian.
 Then $\xi(G)$ is well-ordered.

 \end{thm}